 In order to comply with CEQA an addendum to the May 4, 2010 Final Substitute Environmental Documentation (SED, hereafter referred to as the 2010 Final SED) is presented in Section 8 below.

 Health and Safety Code Section 57004 requires external scientific peer review of the scientific basis for any rule proposed by any board, office, or department within the California Environmental Protection Agency.
-However, because this amendment is not based on scientific data, peer review requirements do not apply.
+However, because this amendment does not establish a new regulatory level, standard or other requirement based on scientific findings, conclusions or assumptions, peer review requirements do not apply.

 Project Description